Home

 I searched the internet trying to find a Alzheimers home safety checklist.
 I couldn't find one that covered every area and could be printed out so I put this one together.
 I believe I covered most of the important areas.
 This Alzheimers home safety checklist can be printed out.
 If you have someone living in your home with Alzheimer's Disease it would be a good idea to do this as soon as possible.

-Alzheimers Home Safety Checklist for Outside of the House:
+Alzheimers Home Safety for Outside of the House:

 Yes or No